waikato-ufdl/wai-annotations/README.md

 * `--size-mode`: Optional flag to write ROI files with x, y, w, h-style headers rather than the standard x0, y0, x1, y1-style headers.
 Formats: `roi`.

+* `--split-names`, `--split-ratios`: Allows the files to be split into subsets. `--split-names` should be a list of names for the splits, and `--split-ratios` should be a list of the proportions of the files that should go into each split.
+Each split is put into a sub-directory with the split name for that split.
+Formats: all.
+                                     E.g. `--split-names train test --split-ratios 7 3` would create two subsets, train and test, with 70% of the images going into train and 30% going into test.

 ## Plugins

 The **wai.annotations** library supports a plug-in mechanism for adding your own conversion formats.